toggle

 Companies like Walmart have their centralized forecasting service which generates regular forecast reports for numerous products, stores, and locations.
 This is how they can keep up with changing demands despite selling 1000s of products in every store.

-Ikea is using demand forecasting tools to manage its supply chain and store planning of all of its stores and products.
+An example of AI in stores is Ikea, using demand forecasting tools to manage its supply chain and store planning of all of its stores and products.

 2. Inventory management